 Countries need to look at what unfettered, unvalidated entities can do at a social, democratic, institutional, and financial level and decide where user validation needs to play a stronger role.

-Starting with validation we already do will provide background use cases.
+Let's begin with the validation model we already have to provide background use cases; they're familiar.
 Even though these are last-century models, we have always needed to validate (and secure) users for situations like:

 All of the above are firmly rooted in the past, the same rules of the past 100+ years, merely translated online.
 Move into the 21st century, however, and we have made no meaningful strides on coming to grips with additional account and interaction types that could be better served by requiring validation.
 Here are a few new identity-validation models: